A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

-Initial physics-informed strategies addressed the limitations of purely data-driven models by reparameterizing the design field with neural networks \cite{chandrasekhar2021tounn, sanu2025neural}.
-This reshaped the optimization landscape but still relied on finite element solvers for physical analysis.
-Subsequent developments, such as energy-based PINNs, replaced FEM by solving state fields without labeled data \cite{jeong2023physics, zehnder2021ntopo}, although the design optimization remained dependent on conventional schemes.
-Alternatively, mesh-free approaches with dual-network architectures have emerged, employing two coupled neural networks, a density network for the material layout and a physics network for the corresponding state fields \cite{singh2024dual, joglekar2024dmf}.
-A unified and energy-based loss derived from variational principles couples the two networks, enabling simultaneous, end-to-end optimization of topology and physical response while eliminating the need for finite element analysis and analytical sensitivity calculations.
-Current approaches either combine all physical and design objectives into a single monolithic loss \cite{yousefpour2025simultaneous}, often producing a complex optimization landscape with difficult penalty balancing and unstable training, or rely on formulations restricted to specific objectives, such as linear elastic compliance in multi-material phase-field design \cite{lai2025dual}, limiting broader applicability.
-These limitations highlight the need for a framework that is general and capable of handling both self-adjoint and non-self-adjoint systems, and structured to ensure stable and robust optimization.
+Physics-driven strategies aim to address these shortcomings by embedding physical models directly into the optimization.
+Initial approaches re-parameterize the design field with neural networks \cite{chandrasekhar2021tounn, sanu2025neural} but still rely on finite element solvers for the state analysis, and thus inherit their computational burden.
+Subsequent developments replace FEM by energy-based or PINN-style surrogates that solve for the state fields without labeled data \cite{jeong2023physics, zehnder2021ntopo}, yet the design update often remains coupled to conventional optimization schemes.
+More recently, mesh-free dual network architectures have been proposed, in which a density network describes the material layout and a physics network approximates the corresponding state fields \cite{singh2024dual, joglekar2024dmf}.
+A unified energy-based loss derived from variational principles couples the two networks and enables simultaneous, end-to-end optimization of topology and physical response while eliminating explicit finite element analysis and hand-crafted sensitivity derivations.
+However, existing formulations either combine all physical and design objectives into a single monolithic loss \cite{yousefpour2025simultaneous}, leading to a complex optimization landscape with delicate penalty balancing and potential training instabilities, or are restricted to specific objectives, such as linear elastic compliance in multi-material phase-field design \cite{lai2025dual}.
+Beyond penalty balancing and training stability, a more fundamental issue is that gradients from automatic differentiation can be inconsistent with the true total design derivatives, particularly for non-self-adjoint systems.
+These limitations highlight the need for a general, physics-driven framework that can handle both self-adjoint and non-self-adjoint systems while maintaining a stable and tractable optimization procedure.